pang-lee/pang-lee/README.md

-- 👋 Hi, I’m @pang-lee
+- 👋 Hi, I’m @pang-lee, I'm a graduate of the Department of Artificial Intelligence
-- 👀 I’m interested in blockchain, machine learning, web2 technique
+- 👀 I’m Developer about AI model / Data Analysis / RAG & LLM / UI&UX / Full-Stack / BlockChain and Cypto currency
-- 🌱 I’m currently learning blockchain and ML/DL related
+- 🌱 I’m currently develop application about LLM with Langchain
-- 💞️ I’m looking to collaborate on that
+- 💞️ I’m very happy to be here, sharing the code with you all.
-- 📫 How to reach me gmail: leepang8834@gmail.com or LinkedIn: https://www.linkedin.com/in/shih-pang-lee-382172175/
+- 📫 How to reach me gmail: leepang8834@gmail.com / LinkedIn: https://www.linkedin.com/in/shih-pang-lee-382172175/

 <!---
 pang-lee/pang-lee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.